mermaid-js/mermaid/README.md

 <!-- <Main description> -->
 __mermaid is a Javascript based diagramming and charting tool.
 It generates diagrams flowcharts and more, using markdown-inspired text for ease and speed.__

-For more information and help in gettin started, please view our [documentation](http://mermaid-js.github.io/mermaid/) and start simplifying yours.
+For more information and help in getting started, please view our [documentation](http://mermaid-js.github.io/mermaid/) and start simplifying yours.
 Play with our [live editor](https://mermaidjs.github.io/mermaid-live-editor/) or jump straight to the [installation and usage](http://mermaid-js.github.io/mermaid/#/usage).
 <!-- </Main description> -->

 :trophy: _"The most exciting use of technology"_ - [JS Open Source Awards (2019)](https://osawards.com/javascript/#nominees)